jesse-wei/SAPsim/README.md

 - Completely blank row
 - An `Address` in a row with a `Mnemonic` XOR `Arg` (i.e., missing just one)
 - Duplicate `Address`es
-- 4-bit opcode in a `Mnemonic` field
+- 4-bit Opcode in a `Mnemonic` field
 - Mnemonic (if numerical) or Arg doesn't fit in a hexit

 ## [Exceptions](src/utils/exceptions.py)

 - See the link in the heading for a list of custom Exceptions.
-The names are self-explanatory.
+The names and messages are self-explanatory.